 If wounds occur they should be treated to ensure rapid healing and the prevention of decay.
 Torn bark should be cut off close to the stem with a sharp knife to avoid further tearing.
 Exposed wood may be treated with a good lead paint, which is one of the best materials.
-Grafting wax can be applied to small wounds, and there are a number of other preparations on the market which may be used.
-One of the objects sought is to cover the wound completely with a smooth weather-proof surface, which will not crack; Stockholm tar, though a good preservative, fails in this.
+Grafting wax can be applied to small wounds, and there are a number of other preparations, such as bituminous paints, on the market which may be used.
+One of the objects sought is to cover the wound completely with a smooth weather-proof surface, which will not crack.